Aage Leidersdorff

-Aage Leidersdorff (10 April 1910 – 19 February 1970) was a Danish fencer.
+Aage Leidersdorff (10 April 1910 – 19 February 1970) was a Danish fencer and referee.
 He competed at the 1932, 1936 and 1948 Summer Olympics.
 Leidersdorff, a Jewish sportsman, received the B.T.
 Gold medal in 1945 as Danish sportsperson of the year.
+He appeared in a short documentary film, Olympiadetræning (also known as Training for the Olympics in 1948).
+Described by the Nordisk familjeboks sportlexikon as the Nordic countries foremost foil and sabre fencer, he won multiple national and Nordic championships in fencing.

+He operated a fur shop, Aage Leidersdorff Pelse, in Copenhagen at Østergade 15.
+The business was founded in 1908 by his father, also named Aage Leidersdorff (born 1882).
+During the Second World War, he was evacuated to Sweden along with other Danish Jews.